-In undertaking this risk assessment, the board of management has endeavoured to identify as far as possible the risks of harm that are relevant to this school and to ensure that adequate procedures are in place to manage all risks identified.
-While it is not possible to foresee and remove all risk of harm, the school has in place the procedures listed in this risk assessment to manage and reduce risk to the greatest possible extent.
+In undertaking this risk assessment, the board of management has endeavoured to identify as far as possible the risks of harm that are relevant to this school and to ensure that adequate procedures are in place to manage all risks

-This risk assessment has been completed by the Board of Management on February 20th 2018 and reviewed at the Board of Management meeting on June 24th 2021.
+This risk assessment has been completed by the Board of Management on February 20th 2018 and reviewed at the Board of Management meeting on June 23rd 2022.
 It shall be reviewed as part of the school's annual review of its Child Safeguarding Statement.